MSG -- Meteosat Second Generation

 Driver short name

 The MSG files are wavelet-compressed.
 A decompression library licensed from EUMETSAT is needed (Public Wavelet Transform Decompression Library Software, shorter Wavelet Transform Software).
 The software is compilable on Microsoft Windows, Linux and Solaris Operating Systems, and it works on 32 bits and 64 bits as well as mixed architectures.
-It is a licensed software and available free to download upon acceptance of the WaveLet Transform Software Licence during electronic registration process.
+It is licensed under Apache v2.

 This driver supports georeferencing

-If you are building with Visual Studio 6.0, extract the .vc makefiles for the PublicDecompWT from the file PublicDecompWTMakefiles.zip.
+If you are building with Visual Studio 6.0, extract the .vc makefiles for the PublicDecompWT from the file PublicDecompWTMakefiles.zip stored in that directory.

 MSG Wiki page is available at http://trac.osgeo.org/gdal/wiki/MSG.
 It's dedicated to document building and usage hints